uadmin/uadmin/docs/coverage.rst

 In `Part 1`_ of the tutorial, we will cover about the folder structure of the Todo list from home.

-In `Part 2`_, we will discuss about the difference between internal and external models, and how to crop images in the model.
+In `Part 2`_, we will discuss about the difference between internal and external models, cropping images in the model and moving a model struct from internal to external file.

 In `Part 3`_, we will talk about how to link a model to another model using a foreign key.